A recent visit to Japan’s popular Tsukiji Fish Market showed us that something far more sinister is happening.

 Let’s help bluefin tuna by not eating them at restaurants.
 If everyone makes a choice not to eat them, commercial demand for bluefin will decrease, giving their populations a chance to increase in the wild.
 Otherwise, they will continue the swim toward extinction.

-A sneak peek at our initiative in saving juvenile tuna populations in Philippines
+A sneak peek at our initiative in saving juvenile tuna populations in the Philippines

 Many tuna fisheries in the Philippines are severely overfished, with the incomes of thousands of small-scale handline fishermen at risk.
 To protect their livelihoods and restore healthy tuna populations, we are now implementing steps to save juvenile tuna in these areas, starting with